zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 - **Quantum-Enhanced RTM Computing**\
   Integrate RTM fields with qubit lattices: use spatial α-gradients to control decoherence rates and engineer protected logical subspaces.
 Simulate quantum annealing processes in which α wells guide the system toward global minima, and test on small-scale devices.

-These extension threads not only expand RTM Unified Field Framework into new domains but also provide **additional falsifiable predictions**—from cosmological signatures and neurophysiological rhythms to computational benchmarks—thus reinforcing the universality and depth of the temporal-scaling paradigm.
+These extension threads not only expand RTM Unified Field Framework into new domains but also provide **additional falsifiable predictions**, from cosmological signatures and neurophysiological rhythms to computational benchmarks, thus reinforcing the universality and depth of the temporal-scaling paradigm.

 **Appendix A – Glossary of Symbols and Notation**